tiy-austin-ror/postwork/readme.md

 #Intro
 >Hey everyone, welcome to post work!
 Congrats on making it through the course and starting in the exciting career of software development.
 I'm so happy for all of you and look forward to hearing about your future adventures.
 I know the months after graduation are very chaotic and full of lots of job prep and interviews.
-What I've provided in this repo are resources, assignments, and (eventually) ideas to provide guidance in the months after the class has ended. __Also__ If you come across any really good resouces that have helped you that are not shown here, please submit a pull request.
+What I've provided in this repo are resources, assignments, and (eventually) ideas to provide guidance in the months after the class has ended.
+Pretty much all of these assignments could be followed up with a blog post explaining what you've learned to someone else.
+I strongly encourage making that a habit as well, not just blogging, but sharing what you are learning with others. __Also__ If you come across any really good resouces that have helped you that are not shown here, please submit a pull request.
 I hope these help you and I wish you all the best.
 Goodbye for now.
 >
 >  -- <cite>Justin</cite>